wwangsa/learnWSO2/Readme.md

 					<endpoint key="DictionaryApiEP"/>
 				</send>
 			```
-	5. Package artificats of the first draft by going to Exporter `Export Artificats Project and Run`.
+	5. Package artifacts of the first draft by going to Exporter `Export Artificats Project and Run`.
 The application is successfully deployed when you see the listeners are ready in the console

 	```log
 		[2022-02-18 00:13:20,149]  INFO {HTTPEndpointManager} - Listener is already started for port : 8295